nimaltd/ow/README.md

-# ⚡ Non-Blocking 1-Wire Library for STM32
+# ⚡ Non-Blocking One-Wire (1-Wire) Library for STM32

 A lightweight and efficient **1-Wire protocol** library written in C for STM32 (HAL-based).